-The following is a downloadable map of the Solano Subbasin and all GSA boundaries.
+Below is a downloadable map of the Solano Subbasin and GSA boundaries.

 If you are not located in the Solano Subbasin, you may be in one of the neighboring subbasins.
 The References page has links to our neighboring subbasins: South American Subbasin, Tracy Subbasin, and the Yolo Subbasin.